Get Answers to Your Questions

 What data is actually relayed in a collaborative session?

 Only the files being actively edited have their contents transmitted.
 For the rest of the workspace, only file names and paths are relayed so that the project/workspace structure is visible to all in the session.
 Requests/responses for language features like content assist, validation, navigation and code analysis are also transmitted.
-We’d like to reiterate here that all this data is end-to-end encrypted.
+All this data is end-to-end encrypted.

 What information does CodeTogether store?